TK-CamBaz/Transcriptomic-data-analysis-DEMO/Tutorial/StepByStepEN.md

 ```
 The output is a BAM file.

-Then, use qualimap to check the alignment results:
+Then, use qualimap to check the mapping results:
 ```
 cd ~/qualimap_v2.3
 ./qualimap